fadion/ValidatorAssistant/README.md

+> ValidatorAssistant was recently tagged with a 1.0 version and finally has unit tests.
+Please update your composer requirements as instructed in the [Installation](#installation) section.
+The only breaking change is the rename of `inputs()` to `getInputs()`.

+> To use it in Laravel 5, please see the `l5` branch.

 # ValidatorAssistant

 Keep Laravel Controllers thin and reuse code by organizing validation rules and messages into dedicated classes.
 ValidatorAssistant is a small library built to be extended by those classes, so they can easily use Laravel's Validation system and a few additional features like subrules, scopes and binding.